-The role of cortisol in the stress response is to help the body overcome the stressful situation by providing it with more energy.
+The role of cortisol in the stress response is to help the body overcome the stressful situation like COVID-19 illnesses like the cold or flu, by providing it with more energy.
 Cortisol does this by bringing into use the fatty acid and glucose reserves from the liver.
 As a result, cortisol has the most responsibility for the sudden feelings of unusual power and strength that are often associated with stress.

 Cortisol belongs to a group of steroid hormones called glucocorticoids.
 These hormones take part in immune system regulation.
 In dangerous situations, when injuries are possible, glucocorticoids help to reduce inflammation and boost the communication between the HPA axis and the immune system.